course-dprep/Airbnb-Valentines-Day/README.md

 ![Schermafbeelding 2022-10-14 om 11 49 06](https://user-images.githubusercontent.com/112401369/195817813-da1a32ac-452d-42ed-ad10-9fd6e870779e.png)

-### Analysis

-In order to answer the research question, we used several types of analysis.
-For the analysis of the effect of Valentine's Day on the price Airbnb listings, a t-test has been performed.
-In addition, a logistic regression was performed to examine the effect of Valentine's Day on the number of bookings.
-This type of regression was also used to examine whether accommodations with fewer (one/two) beds are booked during Valentine's Day.
-We compared the outcomes of different cities (Madrid, Paris, Rome) in all these analyses.

 ### Results

-- Price: H0: Valentine's day has no influence on the prices of Airbnb listings.
+- Price: H0: Valentine's Day has no influence on the prices of Airbnb listings.
 A P-value of >0.05 was found in the results of the T-test for both all cities combined and individual cities.
 Therefore, with a significance of 0.05, the H0 could not be rejected.
 No significant relation was found between Valentine's Day and prices of Airbnb listings.

-- Bookings: H0: Valentine's day has no influence on the amount of booked Airbnbs.
+- Bookings: H0: Valentine's Day has no influence on the amount of booked Airbnbs.
 The result from the logistic regression show a P-value<0.01.
 Therefore, with a significance of 0.05, the null hypothesis could be rejected.
 On Valentine's Day, the odds of a listing being booked, increases with 1.03.
 Looking at the exponents, we found a small difference of this effect between cities.
 On Valentine's Day, the odds of booked Airnbnbs in Madrid decreases by a value of 0.996.
 While in Rome, these odds increase by a value of 1.006 and in Paris by a value of 1.006.
 The exponents show that the likelihood of booking an Airbnb on Valentine's Day is highest in Paris.

-- Beds: H0: Valentine's day has no influence on the number of beds in booked Airbnbs.
+- Beds: H0: Valentine's Day has no influence on the number of beds in booked Airbnbs.
 The P-value of the logistic regression and log likelihood are both >0.05.
 Therefore, with a significance of 0.05, the H0 could not be rejected.
 No significant relation was found between Valentine's Day and the number of beds in booked Airbnbs.

 ## Conclusion